E.S. Robert Ley Sister ship to the Wilhelm Gustloff

 1:200 Scale Model of the E.S.
 Robert Ley Built March 7th - 25th, 2012 based on the plans above.
 I was pressed for time to get her completed - made out of hardstock paper and a styrofoam base with modeling water.
 The first 10 photos below are the trial set.
 I was anxious to get her to the bay to photograph her, but the sun was already setting and it was windy, so it was hard to get good shots.
 On April 1st, conditions were so much better that I decided to wrap the base in saran wrap and set her afloat on the bay for a few images.
 The remaining 16 images are from that day.

 The KdF, or Kraft durch Freude, was Germany's "Strength through Joy" program headed by Dr. Robert Ley under the parent organization the German Labor Front, or DAF.
 Its primary objective was to promote tourism and vacations within the Third Reich.
 In order to get people to join, the program offered low-cost cruises to exotic places for the German working class.
 The idea was that happy people work harder and it soon became the most effective program in the Third Reich.
 When first created, it employed ocean liners that would have otherwise been mothballed from the depression.
 These liners came from the Hamburg South-America Line, Hamburg-Amerika Line, and Norddeutshcer Lloyd companies.
 They included the Berlin, Der Deutsche, Milwaukee, Monte Olivia, Monte Rosa, Monte Sacrmeinto, St. Louis, Sierra Cordoba, and the Stuttgart.
 As Nazi Germany progressed and membership continued to grow, voyages for these ships were booked solid.
 Dr. Ley soon decided to build two liners specifically geared towards the KdF and its voyages.
 These ships would be known for their equal classes on board, open spaces, and every cabin would have an ocean view with no interior cabins.
 The first new flagship for the KdF, the "Adolf Hitler", had its name changed to the "Wilhelm Gustloff" in 1937.
 The second liner, the Robert Ley, was also under construction at the time.
 Ley's vision was to build 20 to 30 new ships for the program, but only these two were ever built.
+The third KdF liner planned was Project No. 305, to be named Viktoria.
+This massive 80,000 ton, 1,070 foot long ship was never realized however.
 While I know I have previously stated that the Wilhelm Gustloff was the first liner to be built for the KdF, it turns out this is not true.
 The hull for the Wilhelm Gustloff was laid at Blohm + Voss on August 4th, 1936.
 In fact, the keel for the Robert Ley was laid at Howaldtswerke Shipyard in Hamburg on May 2nd, 1936 - a full 3 months before the Gustloff.
 July 17th, 1936 saw the completion of the builders model of the Ley.
 Although she was laid first, she would be completed second.
 The Gustloff was launched on May 5th, 1937 - the Ley on March 29th, 1938.
 By the time the Gustloff was launched, the Ley would only have a shell of steel and her bottom two decks completed.
 Until recently, there was almost no information on the construction of the Robert Ley.
 However, in 2016, I was able to purchase a photo album kept by a worker building the ship with 144 photographs from the day her keel was laid all the way through her delivery voyage for the DAF!
 A majority of the images are all hand-dated so we can follow her progress as she is being built.

 Shown below are all of the photographs in this spectacular album.
 Important photograph dates are also shown along with an original launch invitation for the ship.
 When she was completed, the Robert Ley was the new flagship for the KdF program - until the 3rd liner would've been built.
 Unfortunately, war would interrupt this effort and she was only the flagship for 6 months and completed roughly 13 voyages before September 1st, 1939.
 Because she was such a short-lived liner and died a relatively "unnewsworthy" death, there had been very little information that has survived about the liner through the years.
 Rather than being able to dedicate many pages to her as I have the Gustloff, her story has been shortened to showcase what has survived through the test of time.